lagom/lagom/docs/manual/java/guide/services/MessageSerializers.md

 Lagom's content negotiation mirrors the same capabilities as HTTP.
 For request messages, a client will select whatever protocol it wants to use, and so no negotiation is necessary there.
 The server then uses the message protocol sent by the client to decide how to deserialize the request.

-For the response, the client sends a list of message protocols that it will accepts, and the server should choose a protocol from that list to respond with.
+For the response, the client sends a list of message protocols that it will accept, and the server should choose a protocol from that list to respond with.
 The client will then read the servers chosen protocol, and deserialize the response using that.

 ### Negotiated serializers